Deleting posts automatically in Mastodon after a certain time period

 If you’re using accounts through the web browser and your accounts are on different servers, you can be signed into multiple servers at once and switch between them by keeping each one open in a separate tab.
 You can use the same email address when signing up for accounts on different servers.

 • By having accounts on different servers, you can use the same email address for all of them.
+If you try to sign up for multiple accounts on the same server, you will need different emails for each account.

 It’s the independence of each server that makes it good to have accounts on separate servers.
 It means any kind of problem that hits one server will not affect your other accounts.